jbold569/jbold569/docs/blog/readme.md

         <div class="card-body">
             <h5 class="card-title">Hello, GitHub Discussions!
 Goodbye, Disqus...</h5>
             <h6 class="card-subtitle">November 02, 2021</h6>
             <p class="card-text">In short, I don't like the free version of Disqus.
-ADs serve a purpose in this world, and they often allow us to enjoy a lot of valuable content at the cost of a portion of our attention.
+Ads serve a purpose in this world, and they often allow us to enjoy a lot of valuable content at the cost of a portion of our attention.
 However, I d...</p>
             <a href="./2021-11-02-hello-github-discussions-goodbye-disqus.html" class="md-button md-button--primary" style="width: max-content;">Read More</a>
         </div>
     </div>